 One metric that is growing in popularity, however, is the product engagement score or PES.
-PES is the average of three key factors that reflect users’ level of interaction with your product.
-The first is feature adoption or the percentage of users or accounts using key features in your product, represented by any or all of your Core Events.
-The second is app retention, which is the 30 day rolling average of the percentage of weekly active users who return daily (DAU/WAU), or the percentage of monthly active users who return either daily (DAU/MAU) or weekly (WAU/MAU).
+PES is the average of three factors that reflect users’ level of interaction with your product.
+The first is adoption, or the percentage of users or accounts using key features in your product, represented by any or all of your Core Events.
+The second is stickiness, which is the 30 day rolling average of the percentage of weekly active users who return daily (DAU/WAU), or the percentage of monthly active users who return either daily (DAU/MAU) or weekly (WAU/MAU).
 The third is growth, calculated as your user or account growth rate for the chosen time period, compounded to the annual growth rate.

-Once you know your feature adoption, app retention, and stickiness numbers, simply enter them into this formula to get your PES: [(Feature Adoption + App Retention + Stickiness) / 3] * 100.
+Once you know your adoption, stickiness, and growth values, simply enter them into this formula to get your PES: (Adoption + Stickiness + Growth) / 3.

 How can I improve my product engagement?